 Do donations actually help?

 Yes!
 It covers hosting costs and contributes towards a whole range of direct and indirect expenses.
 I’ve used some of the money to advertise the site and individual posts on Facebook and it’s increased the audience and reach five-fold in the space of a few months.

 How many people does Oggy Bloggy Ogwr reach?

-The highest estimates put it at anything between 9,000-12,000 unique visitors a month and a trajectory towards 2.3million hits for 2018.
+The highest estimates put it at anything between 9,000-12,000 unique visitors a month and as many as 60,000 monthly page views.
 The lowest estimates are between 7,000-10,000 unique visitors a month.
-It’s probably somewhere in between the two and it varies heavily from month to month and post to post, with visitors spending up to a minute per visit on the site.
+It varies heavily from month to month and post to post, with visitors spending up to a minute per visit on the site.

 What level of donations are you expecting?

 Anything between £2 and month and £5 a month would be more than reasonable.
 I’d prefer to have lots of people donating a small amount instead of becoming reliant on a few big donors and benefactors.

 The target for 2019-20 is to raise £50 a month (£600 in total) until 30th September 2020.
 If everyone who visits the sites at least once a week donated £2-3 a month, I won’t only smash that target but I’ll probably get close to a part-time wage.

 What happens if you can’t meet your donation targets?

 Oggy Bloggy Ogwr is likely to continue regardless because it has the largest audience.
 Senedd Home takes the most work week-to-week and will probably be where I cut back – for example, switching to monthly updates instead of weekly.
 State of Wales may only be updated with a few posts a year.